-HK\$'000 Purchase consideration 42,506
+HK\$'000 Consideration paid (42,506)

 Goodwill arose from the above acquisition because the cost of the combination included a control premium.
 In addition, the consideration paid for the combination effectively included amounts in relation to the benefits of expected synergies, revenue growth, future market development and the assembled workforce of the business.
-No proforma information of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on 1 January 2019 is presented as the contributions are insignificant.
+No proforma information of revenue and results of operations of the Group that actually would have been achieved had the acquisition been completed on 1 January 2019 was presented as the contributions are insignificant.

-None of the goodwill arising on this acquisition is expected to be deductible for tax purposes.
+None of the goodwill arising on this acquisition was expected to be deductible for tax purposes.

-39. Major Non-Cash Transactions
+38. Major Non-Cash Transactions

-The Group issued additional shares as scrip dividends during both years as set out in note 36.
+The Group issued additional shares as scrip dividends during both years as set out in note 35.

-During the year ended 31 December 2019, the Group entered into new lease agreements for the use of offices, warehouses, staff dormitory and equipment for 1-12 years while for leasehold land for 15 years to 70 years.
-On the lease commencement, the Group recognised HK\$11,845,000 of right-of-use assets and HK\$11,845,000 of lease liabilities.
+During the year ended 31 December 2020, the Group entered into new lease agreements for the use of offices, warehouses, staff dormitory and equipment for 1 to 12 years while for leasehold land for 15 years to 70 years.
+On the lease commencement, the Group recognised HK\$29,979,000 (2019: HK\$11,845,000) of right-of-use assets and HK\$29,979,000 (2019: HK\$11,845,000) of lease liabilities.

-40. Reconciliation of Liabilities Arising from Financing Activities
+39. Reconciliation of Liabilities Arising from Financing Activities